inveniosoftware/training/07-data-models-new-field/README.md

     id = PersistentIdentifier()
 ```

-Then now if search again we will take the following result:
+Now, if we search again we will take the following result:

 ```bash
 $ curl -k "https://localhost:5000/api/records/?q=owner:<id>"